neocoder/neoplan/README.md

 Takes a string `interval` which can be either a traditional javascript number, or a string such as `3 minutes`

-Specifies the frequency at which agenda will query the database looking for jobs that need to be processed.
+Specifies the frequency at which neoplan will query the database looking for jobs that need to be processed.
 Neoplan internally uses `setTimeout` to guarantee that jobs run at (close to ~3ms) the right time.